Dental Scaling: Procedure, Benefits, and What to Expect

 Moreover, it eventually hardens to form tartar and bacteria continues to spread over the gums.

-The whole process lead to early gum disease, also called gingivitis and it further leads to periodontitis.
+The whole process lead to infection in gum pockets, early gum disease, also called gingivitis and it further leads to periodontitis.

 As a result, gums may start to separate from your teeth and deep spaces may form.
 These gaps and spaces are also known as periodontal pockets.